(Myriophyllum aquaticum )

 Prevention is a high priority for this plant.
 Always clean, drain, and dry aquatic equipment like boats or canoes before transferring from one body of water to another.
 Never grow or intentionally transport this plant, or dispose of aquarium plants in waterways or down the drain.

 - Small infestations can be removed by hand or raking up the plants.

 - Mechanical removal should be avoided as small fragments can reproduce.

 - Since this plant does not colonize terrestrial sites it is safe to compost in a contained area.

-Download the Metro Vancouver's Best Management Practices for Parrot's Feather here.
+For further details on Parrot's Feather control please refer to the Metro Vancouver Best Management Practices for Parrot's Feather (pg.
+11-21)

 Download the Invasive Species Council of BC's Factsheet for Parrots Feather here.

 King County is also a good resource for historic and identification information on the parrot's feather.